Universal Limitations on Quantum Key Distribution over a Network: Application to other protocols

-The first option is to consider two trusted partners, Alice and Bob, and a bipartite quantum-to-classical (qc) channel that takes two quantum (and possibly also classical) inputs from Alice and Bob and returns two classical outputs to Alice and Bob, respectively.
+In order to describe a repeater as a bipartite channel, we consider two trusted parties, Alice and Bob, and a bipartite quantum-to-classical (qc) channel that takes two quantum (and possibly also classical) inputs from Alice and Bob and returns two classical outputs to Alice and Bob, respectively.
 Such an operation could include the channels from Alice to Charlie and from Bob to Charlie, the measurement performed by Bob, as well as classical communication of the measurement result from Charlie to Alice and Bob.
 It could also include an error correction protocol that uses the channels from Alice to Charlie and from Bob to Charlie multiple times and makes use of one-way classical communication from Alice to Charlie and from Bob to Charlie.
 It is then followed by Charlie's measurement and classical communication to Alice and Bob.
 Alice and Bob are then allowed to perform LOCC among them but not including Charlie.
 In the case without error correction, we can define

 where ${\mc M}_{C_AC_B\to XY}$ describes the measurement and sending of classical messages $X$ and $Y$ to Alice and Bob, respectively.
 If we add one-way error correction, we get a bipartite channel of the form